boegemann/LibraryPatch/README.md

 Back-End Test Instructions:

 - Please create a GitHub repository containing code for a book lending library.
 Use the stories below for requirements.
+- Please create a GitHub repository containing code for a book lending library.
+Use the stories below for requirements.

 - This is just a text-based exercise - no GUI code is required.